By Rose Mendes, Staff Writer

 “I’m really proud of her.
 She has done a wonderful job shepherding this paper for so long,” Williams said. ” It’s hard to start and maintain a business here, so I understand why [celebrating 12 years of publication] is a tremendous achievement.”

 Adams has also been a trailblazer.
 After she founded The Hartford Guardian in 2004, there have been similar publications such as hers, copying her brand and writing style.
-Other followers include CTNews Jukie, New Haven Independent and CT Mirror.
+Other followers include CTNews Jukie, New Haven Independent, CT Latino and CT Mirror.

 That can only be attributed to her ingenuity, Luis Giles said.
 He added: “And we’re proud of the fact that she’s a distinguished student from a Historically Black College and University: Howard University.
 I sincerely hope this intellectual racism we’re seeing in CT is addressed by Connecticut residents.
 Some of us hate that she’s brilliant.
 That’s why they tried to hurt her head.”

 In 2011, Adams graduated Howard University’s doctoral program with a distinction in United States History and taught U.S. History at Rutger’s University.
 And in 2012, the journaprenuer (a blend of the words journalist and entrepreneur) was also chosen for the cover of Hartford Magazine for the year of the black woman.